 Now, I have never really said this before, but it is very hard for me to paint wooden furniture at times.
-I grew up in an absolutely gorgeous log home (a dream home, actually) set in a state park, and I was taught to appreciate wood in its natural state.
-Once when I was painting a truly gorgeous piece for myself that wasn’t completely made out of wood, I had to keep telling myself, “It’s okay, it’s got some pressed board” over and over again.
+I grew up in an absolutely gorgeous log home (a dream home, actually) set in a state park.
+And, I learn to appreciate wood in its natural state.
+Once when I painted a truly gorgeous piece for myself that isn’t made of mixed wood, I have to keep telling myself, “It’s okay, it’s got some pressed board” over and over again.
 Ha!
 I will say the “pain” has worn off to an extent, but when you see this next piece, you will understand why I can’t bear to paint everything I get.
 Enter in this gorgeous bureau…

 The original owner would never believe this is the same piece he sold me.
 Take a look at the before…

-Obviously this piece has been forgotten in some basement with broken pulls, damage to the top, and missing veneer.
+Obviously this piece is forgotten in some basement with broken pulls, damage to the top, and missing veneer.

-When I had agreed to purchase this piece having not seen it in person, I was pleasantly surprised to find this desk – hence the bureau name.
+When I agree to purchase this piece having not seen it in person, I am pleasantly surprised to find this desk – hence the bureau name.
 The cubbies are so fun!

 Cue the Mighty Mouse theme song… “Here I come to save the day!”
 (I know that dates me, but I don’t care.
 Everything gets better with age. tsk.)

-My original intent was to stain the top and faces of the drawers and doors, but the top has some peeling veneer at the one edge and was too thin to be saved.
+My original intent is to stain the top and faces of the drawers and doors.
+However the top is peeling veneer at the one edge and too thin.

 I even tried some linseed oil to see how it wood draw it out and it was just too much.
 Although it didn’t work for the top, it really emphasized the woodwork on the doors and drawers.